DINOTICK/Universal-Bot/README.md

 A: Make sure the command is in all lowercase.

 Q: How to import the bot?
-A: The bot's code is not currently public.
-YET.
-However, the bot is available for use.
+A: All you need to do is download the code, python, and a good IDE and edit/add away!

 Dang, thats alot of words. ;)